LiangliangNan/PolyFit/ReadMe-data.txt

 group_type: 0                 // the first segment is a plane
 num_group_parameters: 4       // there are 4 parameters for the plane
 group_parameters: -0.00494 -0.11430 0.99343 -0.03321  //a,b,c,and d in the plane equation ax+by+cz+d=0
-group_label: unknown          // the label for the plane is ¡°unknown¡± (not given)
+group_label: unknown          // the label for the plane is Â¡Â°unknownÂ¡Â± (not given)
 group_color: 0.1 0.6 0.2
 group_num_point: 14433        // the plane consists of 14433 points
 30493 ...
 8798                // here are the indices of the 14433 points